Review of Graphic Calculus software (for Windows)

 Sections on exploring functions

 These special sections of the sofware let you explore some of the most basic functions: lines, parabolas, exponential, and trigonometric functions.
-That is normally a (very important) part of your algebra course.
-Computer illustrations can really beat paper/pencil methods here, and I would recommend anyone studying algebra to get them a graphing utility of some kind.
+That is normally a very important part of any algebra course.
+Computer illustrations can really beat paper/pencil methods here, and I would recommend anyone studying algebra to get a graphing software of some kind.

-In the LINE section you can move the two points and see the formula, y-intercept, and slope changing.
+In the LINE section you can move the two points and see the formula, y-intercept, and how the slope changes.

 Similarly in the PARABOLA section, moving the points makes the graph change, and you can observe how the formula and the zeros change.